bglezseoane/elasticsearch-snack/README.md

 ## Uninstall

 With these installation steps, you only will have to stop the Docker containers and remove the two images to clean everything of your machine.

+## Note about the scrapping

+This program scraps online the data collection from Allrecipes.com, so it is obviously sensible to any change on this website.
+To assert the future working of this project I backup a current version of this scrapped data into the file `data-collection-backup.json`.
+You can use it in the future simply:

+- Rename `data-collection-backup.json` to `data-collection.json`.
+- Restart the client.
+- Do not use the `d` option to scraps the data again.
+- Index or re-index the data with `i` and go on working...